 Montana GEAR UP Spirit of Community Scholarship

-The Spirit of Community Scholarship will be awarded to a high school senior who demonstrated leadership skills through a commitment to community service and hopes to pursue a career in Education or Nursing.
+The Spirit of Community Scholarship was awarded to a high school senior who demonstrated leadership skills through a commitment to community service and plans to pursue a career in Education or Nursing.
 The Spirit of Community Scholarship is worth up to $15,000 annually, up to four years, and may be used to cover the student’s cost of attendance (tuition, fees, books/materials, room, meal plans, etc.) at any accredited college or university in the state of Montana that awards an associate’s degree or higher.
-Scholarship will be awarded based on academic achievement, community service involvement, leadership, and financial need.
+Scholarship was awarded based on academic achievement, community service involvement, leadership, and financial need.
 The Spirit of Community Scholarship Committee selected Rebecca Whitesell from Arlee High School to receive the scholarship.
 Rebecca plans to pursue a degree in nursing from Carroll College.

 Montana GEAR UP Matched Education Savings Account (MESA) Program